minprog/app-studio/50 Guides/37 Better Code Hub/10 Better Code Hub.md

 ## Note

 A high Better Code Hub score does not automatically result in a high course grade.
-Your project is graded along more dimensions than code quality.
-Consult the rubric you have used during the code reviews and find the overlapping criterica with Better Code Hub.
+Your project is graded along more dimensions than can be analyzed by BCH.
+Consult the rubric you have used during the code reviews and find the overlapping criteria with Better Code Hub.

 ## Help